-In the Full-time UST MBA, you will practice what you are learning in live simulations and actual business environments.
+In the Full-time MBA, you will practice what you are learning in live simulations and actual business environments.
 The confidence and expertise gained from this will help you confront and resolve the issues you encounter throughout your career.

 Gain insights into your own work strengths, motives, values and developmental needs.

 Our lab instructor challenges you through a guided, hands-on personal leadership assessment, strategy and action throughout your 21 months in the program.
 You will develop personal statements of leadership, identify leadership personality strengths and potential pitfalls, practice your leadership abilities and evaluate yourself and your peers through 360 degree feedback sessions.

 We refine your approach to leadership through active workshops on diversity management, reputation management and communication strategy (with the Public Relations Society of America), enlightening executive speakers and intensive discussions after visiting corporate leadership institutes.

 Far more than a theoretical exercise, student teams conduct a research project for a Minneapolis/St. Paul organization.

 In the core course, Applied Business Research, student teams take on a consulting client.
 Clients include small business, major multinational corporations, nonprofit organizations and government agencies.
 While projects vary, each team is responsible for analyzing a major challenge the company is facing, collecting information and delivering practical solutions to the company's needs.
 This project is far more than a theoretical exercise that results in paper output.
 Rather, you will learn to define the scope of a project, identify questions that need to be answered, collect information and develop solutions that can be implemented to produce results.